Code

 }

-• The second version is much quicker, but is an approximation to the extent that it ignores competing equal shortest paths, but instead chooses one at random (or by whatever means igraph makes this choice).
+G <- G |> set_vertex_attr("sp_betweenness", value = result$betweenness)igraph makes this choice).
 Note that unless two paths are exactly the same total cost then the much slower unused version of the code will still, in effect, pick the shorter path, when in fact ‘on the ground’ either might be just as likely to be selected.
-First up, we use it calculate all sites to all sites shortest paths and overlay those.
+First up, we use it calculate all sites to all sites shortest paths and overlay those.# put all vertices on a shortest path to begin

 vs_on_shortest_paths <- V(G) |>